“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

 Homologous genes: genes inherited from a common ancestor, share a common function and have sequence similarities are categorized into homologous genes.

 Non-homologous genes: Genes that aren’t inherited from a common ancestor instead, it is originated due to some evolutionary forces are known as non-homologous genes.

 Autosomal genes: genes located on autosomal chromosomes are categorized into autosomal genes

-Sex-linked genes: Genes located on X or Y chromosome (in humans) or on sex chromosomes are classified in this category.
-These genes are very crucial for reproductive health of a person.
+Sex-linked genes: Genes located on the X or Y chromosome (in humans) or on sex chromosomes are classified in this category.
+These genes are very crucial for the reproductive health of a person.